-Debates about unsustainable growth have become louder, with concerns not only about the rate of growth the regime inherited, but also its direction.
-Recipes for serious reforms of this ‘dysfunctional’ system include making the financial sector more focused on long-run investments; changing the governance structures of corporations so they are less focussed on their share prices and quarterly returns; taxing quick speculative trades more heavily; legally blocking financial leakages and curbing the excesses of the wage bill.
+Debates about unsustainable growth have become louder, with concerns about the rate of growth the regime inherited and its direction.
+Recipes for serious reforms of this ‘dysfunctional’ system include making the financial sector more focused on long-run investments; changing the governance structures of corporations, so they are less focussed on their share prices and quarterly returns; taxing quick speculative trades more heavily; legally blocking financial leakages and curbing the excesses of the wage bill.

 This market story confuses policymakers.
 By and large, policymakers of all stripes want to help their communities and their country, and they think the way to do so is to put more trust in market mechanisms.
 Step back and let the market magic work; this has become the slogan of our governments in Sierra Leone.
 The crucial thing is to be seen to be business-friendly.
 As a result, Sierra Leone politicians and all too many government employees are like putty in the hands of those who claim to be value creators.
 Regulators end up being lobbied by businesses and induced to endorse policies that make incumbents even richer.
 Examples include ways in which our governments have been persuaded by the World Bank and other rogue neocolonial institutions to reduce capital gains tax, even though there is no reason to do so if the aim is to promote long-term investments rather than short-term ones.

-And lobbyists with their innovation stories have pushed through with rogue policies, which reduces tax on the profits generated – even though the policy’s main impact has been merely to reduce government revenue, rather than increasing the types of investments that led to strengthening the economy.
-All of which serves only to subtract value from the economy and make for a less attractive future for almost everyone.
+And lobbyists, with their innovation stories, have pushed through with rogue policies, which reduce tax on the profits generated – even though the policy’s main impact has been merely to reduce government revenue rather than increasing the types of investments that led to strengthening the economy.
+All of these serve only to subtract value from the economy and make for a less attractive future for almost everyone.
 Not having a clear view of the collective value creation process, the public sector is thus ‘captured’ – entranced by stories about wealth creation which have led to regressive tax policies that increase inequality.

-The confusion between profits and rents appears in the ways we measure growth itself: GDP.
-Indeed, it is here that the production boundary comes back to haunt us; if anything that fetches a price is value, then the way our national accounting is done won’t be able to distinguish value creation from value extraction, and thus policies aimed at the former might simply lead to the latter.
-This is not only true for the environment where picking up the mess of disasters will definitely decrease GDP (due to various services paid for) while a cleaner environment won’t necessarily (indeed if it leads to no disaster it could increase GDP), but also as we saw to the world of finance in our contraption where the distinction between financial services that feed industry’s need for long-term credit versus those financial services that simply feed other parts of the financial sector are not distinguished.
+The confusion between profits and rents appears in how we measure growth: GDP.
+Indeed, it is here that the production boundary comes back to haunt us; if anything that fetches price values, then the way our national accounting is done won’t be able to distinguish value creation from value extraction, and thus policies aimed at the former might simply lead to the latter.
+This is not only true for the environment where picking up the mess of disasters will definitely decrease GDP (due to various services paid for) while a cleaner environment won’t necessarily (indeed, if it leads to no disaster, it could increase GDP), but also as we saw to the world of finance in our contraption where the distinction between financial services that feed industry’s need for long-term credit versus those financial services that simply feed other parts of the financial sector are not distinguished.